AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 Logging Service Integration                     Yes         Yes             Yes                              Yes                      Yes
 FlightPath Expert Diagnostics                   Yes         No              No                               Yes                      No
 IPv6                                            Yes         No              No                               No                       No
+PrivateS3 (unique to AWS)                       Yes         No              No                               Yes                      No
 ==========================================      ==========  =============   ======================           =================       ==========